 St. Mary's Women's Imaging Center is a freestanding facility located one-half mile (see map) from St. Mary's Regional Medical Center.
 It offers women a comprehensive range of imaging, biopsy and nursing services, including:

-- Digital mammography (breast cancer detection)
+- 2D and 3D digital mammography (breast cancer detection)

 - Breast ultrasound (breast cancer detection)